aredridel/recipes/Desserts/Peach Custard Pie.md

 Arrange the peaches in the crust, then scrape the custard filling over them (do not spread or smooth, just dump it in the middle).
-Bake at 400F for 10min, then turn the oven down to 300 and bake for 50min longer, or until lightly browned.
+Bake at 205 °C (400°F) for 10 minutes, then turn the oven down to 300 and bake for 50min longer, or until lightly browned.

 (thanks to cfox)